Share this post on:

 • Almost everything experienced by the INFP contributes to their value system, which they then evaluate as crucial or trivial.

-• They are generally very flexible; however, once an opinion/decision violates their values, they will aggressively defend their cause.
+• They are generally very flexible; however, once an opinion or decision violates their values, they will aggressively defend their cause.

 • They enjoy learning in environments where they can be flexible and creative.